Foot and Ankle Pain PHYSIOTHERAPY Edmonton

 Tendinitis, or tendinopathy as it is now generally referred to, happens when the tendons are overloaded, causing them to become inflamed and hypersensitive.

 Your lower back serves as a referral.

 Believe it or not, roughly 30% of ankle and foot pain, either alone or in combination with other lower extremity symptoms, can be attributed to a lower back condition.

 Bursitis occurs when tendons brush against the “bursae” or anti-friction sacs, irritating and inflaming them.

 Why did I develop foot or ankle pain?

 Various factors and activities can lead to pain in the foot or ankle.
 Your feet and ankles are made of structural, mechanical components that must work together in order to function optimally.
 Your ankle joint is composed of three bones that must communicate properly with one another.

 The foot is much more complicated, with around two dozen bones, thirty joints, and over one hundred muscles, tendons, and ligaments.
 Due to the complexity of the tissues that comprise your feet and ankles, pain and discomfort in those places is a relatively prevalent ailment.

 A foot or ankle injury might result in excruciating pain that prevents you from putting weight on your foot.
-This leaves you with two options: hop around, risking harm to your other foot, or sit in a chair, unable to move or care for yourself or others.
 Even mild pain might limit your daily activities and place a strain on those around you.

 Are you ready to bid farewell to foot and ankle pain?